-We're not about fixing - But about engaging men
+It’s not about fixing men – it’s about engaging.

-We have had measurable success.
-Probably our most significant achievement to date was to set up a Men’s Shed in the centre of Norwich.
-The Shed is very successfully run by a volunteer committee.
-However, the experience of developing The Shed along with running a mentoring programme for boys moving into adulthood (Journey into Manhood) and a Caring Dads programme (a change programme for men at risk of perpetrating domestic abuse) have positively shaped our thinking.
+We have measurable successes.
+Our most significant to date was to set up a Men’s Shed in the centre of Norwich.
+Successfully run by a volunteer committee; this experience, along with running Journey into Manhood – a mentoring programme for boys moving into adulthood, and Caring Dads – a change programme for men at risk of perpetrating domestic abuse, has positively shaped our thinking.

-From our direct experience, from the research and from the what our network have told us, we have identified a significant need for a wider programme of activities and support to assist local men with identity, purpose and meaning.
+From our experience, the research and what our network have told us, we have identified a significant need for a wider programme of activities and support to help local men with identity, purpose and meaning.
 In response we have identified the need and potential to build an expanded range of services, activities and opportunities.

 MensCraft runs several different types of activities and events out in nature at various beautiful and remote locations.

 A Vision Quest experience enables participants to seek guidance and insight from the natural world, always our mirror if we choose to open ourselves to it.

 A Men’s Lodge offers the opportunity to share and explore common issues and concerns around an open fire; to participate in Council and a sweat lodge.
 Hearing and exploring the meaning of ancient myths and legends is another method we use to help us make sense of our personal and collective journeys through life as men.